Carla Gericke: Writing

 In 2020, Gericke published her first book, The Ecstatic Pessimist a collection of award-winning short stories, flash fiction pieces, and essays and speeches about the Free State Project and Gericke's activism in New Hampshire.
 Nick Gillespie, Editor-at-Large of Reason magazine called it, "a fantastic package of writings... veering from fiction to autobiography and memoir to political polemics about Utopian attempts to remake the world as a better place in a very pragmatic way."

 Gericke has written numerous blogs, articles, short stories, and poems.
 She is currently working on a new book about her 2010 arrest for filming police officers and the landmark court case that followed.
 She blogs daily at her website, Carla Gericke: The Art of Independence, covering topics like food freedom, Ancestral/keto/paleo living, politics, and her activism.

 From 2008–2013, Gericke worked at the New Hampshire Writers' Project at Southern New Hampshire University, starting as program manager and leaving as acting executive director, during which time she five times ran Writers' Day, the largest writing conference in New Hampshire.

 Other projects

 Gericke cohosts a local cable access show called Manch Talk.
 She also co-hosts the Told You So podcast.
+As of June 2024, Gericke has been president of New Hampshire Exit Now!, an organization working to secede New Hampshire from the United States, inspired by Brexit.